kwiatkowskimaciej/art-gallery-website/README.md

 ### What I learned

 - I learned how to use local CSS properties
-- What is and how to use Leaflet.js
+- What is and how to use Leaflet JS
 - picture html tag

 ## Author